CMSTrackerDPG/cms-tkdpg-software-knowledge-transfer/docs/basic-concepts.md

 ### Module

-A structure of 2 x 8 ReadOut Chips (ROCs), totalling
-2 x 8 x (2 x 26 x 80) = 66560 pixels.
+A structure of 2 x 8 Read-Out Chips (ROCs), totalling 2 x 8 x (2 x 26 x 80) = 66560 pixels.

+Multiple modules are used in the Pixel Detector.

 In the exploded view below, the ROCs can be seen in the second layer from the top.

 ![Module](img/module.jpg){ width="400" }

+!!! info

+	In software, each module is identified by a unique number.
+	This number, called DetId, is used for all detector parts.

 ## Software